JuliaLang/julia/doc/manual/strings.rst

-   `Unicode <http://en.wikipedia.org/wiki/Unicode>`_ characters: literal strings are always `ASCII <http://en.wikipedia.org/wiki/ASCII>`_ or `UTF-8 <http://en.wikipedia.org/wiki/UTF-8>`_ but other encodings for strings from external sources can be supported easily and efficiently.
+   `Unicode <http://en.wikipedia.org/wiki/Unicode>`_ characters: literal strings are always `ASCII <http://en.wikipedia.org/wiki/ASCII>`_ or `UTF-8 <http://en.wikipedia.org/wiki/UTF-8>`_ but other encodings for strings from external sources can be supported.

 .. _man-characters: